idan-rubin/icq.bot.net/README.md

 ## How do I ramp up?
 Usage is similar to the excellent .Net [Telegram.Bot] project.

+## Simple Bot Project
+Check out a simple Engligh/Russian translator bot written in less then an hour!
+[ICQTranslatorBot]

 Simple Echo Bot:
 ```csharp
 using ICQ.Bot.Args;